hydrogen-dev/hydro-docs/Snowflake/Snowflake_DRAFT.md

 Off-chain validators can act as parties trusted by individual actors in the decentralized ecosystem.
 Once the validation happens off-chain, an on-chain record is tied to a user’s Snowflake.
 Because nobody can impersonate a validator without access to their private keys, business entities can incorporate on-chain validations into any relevant business logic by querying the blockchain.
 If a user changes any of the data, it loses its prior validations along with any corresponding significance.

-A user can have a third party validate data by passing the plaintext of the data and the appropriate salt.
-The third pary can then hash the data and compare to what is stored on-chain.
+For instance, a user could have a third party validate data by passing the plaintext of the data and the appropriate salt.
+The third party could then hash the data and compare to what is stored on-chain.
 If it matches, it would merit a validation.

 Validation may be conducted off-chain; for instance, date of birth validation can be verified by a government agency in-person.
 This validation might carry meaning when proving that you are above a certain age to buy a movie ticket, or when opening a new account at a bank.
 Alternatively, if a user acquires validations for an email address, they would be able to provide this email to applications without requiring an email confirmation process, without ever having to publicly reveal the email address.